LusiaZ/HGCN-DrugRec/README.md

 - The division of departments is based on the curr_service field from the [services](https://mimic.mit.edu/docs/iv/modules/hosp/services/) table.
 - The data used in this experiment are from the GU, OMED, and ORTHO departments.
 - The data preprocessing code is provided in ./data/process_mimic4.py.
-- The code for generating the hierarchical hypergraph is in ./data/hypergraph_generation.py.
+- The code for generating the hypergraph is in ./data/hypergraph_generation.py.

 ### High-level Clarifications on How to Map ATC Code to SMILES
 - The original prescriptions.csv file provides ndc to drugname mapping.